 Snare Microphone Kit - SDC84 High SPL Edition

-Our new "snare microphone" kit is a high-SPL edition of our very popular SDC-84.
+This kit his a high-SPL modification of our very popular SDC-84.
 Both are modern recreations of the famous Neumann KM84.

-The SDC-84 omits the hard-wired 10dB pad found in every KM84i imported by Neumann's US distributor during the mic's production in the 1960's, and therefore has much higher output and superior signal-to-noise ratio as compared to the vintage model.
+When we initially created the SDC-84 kit, we omitted the hard-wired 10dB pad found in every KM84i imported by Neumann's US distributor during the mic's production in the 1960s.
+Due to that circuit change and a few component upgrades, the standard SDC-84 has much higher output and superior signal-to-noise ratio as compared to the vintage model.
 It is an amazing mic on quiet to moderately loud sources.
-But it won't be happy when mounted two inches from a snare drum.
+But it will overload under very high SPL, such as when mounted within a few inches of a snare drum.

-- the JFET is selected for extremely low distortion
+- the JFET is selected and biased for extremely low distortion

 What's in the box